tbsoysal/react-counter-app/README.md

 npm install

 4. Start the app:
-npm start
+npm run dev

-This will run the app locally on http://localhost:3000.
+This will run the app locally on localhost